-These are some of my favorite activities for teaching young children how to recognize their names in the beginning of the school year.
+These are some of my favorite name activities for teaching young children how to recognize the letters in their names in the beginning of the school year.

 Some of the activities included here will help children learn to identify their own names, and others will help them learn to identify the names of their classmates too.
 Both types of activities offer opportunities for learning letters in ways that are fun and meaningful.

 You can read the directions for making this activity on the blog HERE.
 Great fine motor practice too!

 Crayon Resist Watercolor Names

 Write the child’s name with a regular, white crayon on white construction paper.
 When the child paints the paper with watercolors his or her name will magically appear!

 Write the child’s first name or the beginning letter on construction paper.
 The child uses Do-A-Dot markers or Scentos dot dabbers to cover the letter(s).

 Play Dough Names